Slow Cooker Peach Chicken with Basil

 Ingredients & Modifications

-Chicken Breasts: I used boneless skinless chicken breasts but chicken thighs also work great in this recipe!
+Chicken Breasts or Thighs: I used boneless skinless chicken breasts but chicken thighs also work great in this recipe!
 Feel free to use whichever is your favorite.
 If you want to use frozen chicken, make sure to fully defrost it before adding to your crockpot.

 Peaches: Look for medium sized peaches and don’t worry about peeling them before cutting them into slices.
 They add a light sweetness that balances the other salty, tangy, and savory flavors super well.
 If you want to use frozen peaches, be sure to thaw them before adding to your slow cooker.